 Water samples have been collected once per month simultaneously with gas flux measurements.
-Samples from Estonia and Lithuania have been shipped to "Silava" for the analyses.
-All the samples are analysed by standard methods (Table 10).
-In total 332; 43 and 102 water samples have been collected in Latvia, Lithuania and Estonia accordingly, and all parameters have been analysed.
+Samples from Latvia, Estonia and Lithuania were shipped and centrally analysed at "Silava".
+For all the samples, standard methods were applied (Table 6).
+In total, 239, 790, and 262 water samples have been collected in Estonia, Latvia, and Lithuania accordingly, and all parameters have been analysed.
+Water samples from Finish sites were investigated locally at LUKE, in total 68 water samples were analysed.

-Table 10.
+Table 6.
 Water sample analysis methods

-Water samples рН log unit Potentiometry LVS ISO 10523:2012 Conductivity (EC) μS cm -1 Conductometry LVS EN 27888:1993 Total nitrogen (N) mg L -1 Catalytic oxidation LVS EN 12260:2004 NO 3 and PO 4 mg L -1 Ion chromatography ISO 10304-1:2007 NH4 mg L -1 Photometry LVS ISO 7150-1:1984 DOC mg L -1 Catalytical combustion LVS EN 1484:2000
+Water samples pН log unit Potentiometry LVS ISO 10523:2012

+Conductivity (EC) μS cm -1 Conductometry LVS EN 27888:1993 Total nitrogen (N) mg L -1 Catalytic oxidation LVS EN 12260:2004 NO 3 and PO 4 mg L -1 Ion chromatography ISO 10304-1:2007 NH 4 mg L -1 Photometry LVS ISO 7150-1:1984 DOC mg L -1 Catalytical combustion LVS EN 1484:2000

-Water analyses for the sites in Finland are made in Luke because there was no budgeting available for water analytical tools at the field (YSI meter), and regular transport of water samples to Silava was considered a risk for the water quality due to long distance.
-Samples from the Finnish sites have been collected regularly at times of gaseous flux measurements since spring 2021, and water analyses have been made locally in Luke Laboratories.
-Data on the collected water samples are ready.
+Water from the Finnish sites were analysed locally at LUKE, since there was no budgeting available for water analytical tools at the field (YSI meter), and, secondly, regular delivery of water samples to Silava was considered a risk regarding the water quality due to long transport time.
+Samples from the Finnish sites have been collected regularly at times of gaseous flux measurements since spring 2021, and water analyses have been made locally in LUKE laboratories.